-Vessel tracking will be introduced onto all commercial fishing boats by the end of 2020, with a priority to install units on net, line and crab commercial fishing vessels by 2018.
+Vessel tracking on all commercial fishing boats is a commitment in the Sustainable Fisheries Strategy 2017-2027.
+Vessel tracking will be required on all commercial fishing boats by 2020 with a priority to install units on net, line and crab commercial fishing boats.

 The use of modern technologies like vessel tracking will help ensure the sustainability of Queensland’s fisheries.
 It will lead to more informed and responsive management, which will benefit the marine resources upon which many operators and regional communities are dependent.